Mapping for Ordnance Survey

 Now that we had gathered the raw-data – panoramic images and 3D point cloud – we needed to use them to digitalize the 37 attributes.
 We had done comprehensive research and development to find a software solution to help us.
 We chose TopoDot, which is a semi-automatic feature extraction solution based on top of Bentley MicroStation.
 A person is needed to confirm, change or improve the info given by the software.
 It took three people a month to verify and confirm 120 kilometers of complex information.
 Now we had a vector-line with all the necessary information.

 Reach-U have bought together what others might call toys and develop them so that top of the notch mobile-mapping can be done as cost-effectively as possible.
-We want to be the ryanAir of mobile-mapping.
 It is important, because if you want self-driving vehicles to drive on your roads then you need to map the whole country the way UK wants to do it and keep it constantly updated.
 We are using the same technology and equipment to map right now about 41 000 kilometers of Estonian roads in 2019.

 Read more about the solution or our projects from EyeVi.